 Event Planning is a 24/7 job.
 A problem that needs to be fixed or a question that needs to be answered could arise at any moment and you need to be prepared to handle it.
 That means you have to be quick on your feet and ready to find solutions.
 It can at times be demanding, but it is rewarding when you help plan an amazing event.

 Being a successful Event Coordinator is achievable with collaborative tools and the willingness to go the extra mile.
 Event Planners have an important job – bringing people together to learn and accomplish great things.
 While every industry has its own demands from planners and coordinators one thing remains the same, they are the glue that holds the production together!

 A benefit from having placed thousands of speakers around the world – and working with some of the industry’s most respected meeting planners on a daily basis – is that our “Best Practices” are grounded in real-world experience.
-Download our Speaker Booking Checklist and get these best practices for your next event!
+Download our 7 Steps to Speaker Event Success and get these best practices for your next event!